Eachine E33W quadcopter drone for first-time pilots

 Last month Eachine announced two new entry-level drones, this E33W and another one with foldable arms.
-When it comes to beginners I always recommend to start with small and inexpensive multi-rotors.
+When it comes to beginners I always recommend starting with small and inexpensive multi-rotors.

-Eachine E33 is offered in two variants, one without camera and one with WiFi FPV camera.
-Surely, for extra $12, the fact that you can record the journey of your flights and also display the Eachine E33W’s live-video feed on your smartphone is a nice feature.
+Eachine E33 is offered in two variants, one without a camera and one with a WiFi FPV camera.
+Surely, for an extra $12, the fact that you can record the journey of your flights and also display the Eachine E33W’s live video feed on your smartphone is a nice feature.

-One of the biggest risk of purchasing RC toys from unknown brands is if something brakes and you need to repair it.
-Over the time Eachine proved to offer great after sale support through spare parts availability.
+One of the biggest risks of purchasing RC toys from unknown brands is if something breaks and you need to repair it.
+Over the time Eachine proved to offer great after-sale support through spare parts availability.

 Eachine E33W quadcopter review

 It comes with attached propellers and ready to fly.
-The camera, landing gears and propellers are optional.
-Even with camera mounted, it has enough ground clearance without landing gears.
+The camera, landing gears, and propellers are optional.
+Even with a camera mounted, it has enough ground clearance without landing gears.

-The design of the cockpit is very similar with the one JJRC X2 has.
+The design of the cockpit is very similar to the one JJRC X2 has.
 The 450mAh Li-Po battery is loaded from the bottom of the aircraft.

-In order to allow better visibility on the orientation of the aircraft, the Eachine E33W has blue LEDs in front and red ones on back.
-The props also have different colors, white in front and black on rear.
+In order to allow better visibility on the orientation of the aircraft, the Eachine E33W has blue LEDs in the front and red ones in the back.
+The props also have different colors, white in front and black in rear.

 2Eachine E33W drone highlights